rust-lang-ru/book/rustbook-ru/nostarch/foreword.md

 # Foreword

-It wasn’t always so clear, but язык программирования Ржавчина is fundamentally about *empowerment*: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before.
+It wasn’t always so clear, but the Rust programming language is fundamentally about *empowerment*: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before.